 Then, when it's done we can let the water drip off and begin the second step.

 Step 2: Add Berries + Honey + Sugar

 In a clean jar, add in a bottom layer of berries.
 Then, sprinkle some sugar on it.
-Pour in some honey.
-Keep doing this layer by layer like lasagna until it reaches near the top.
+Then pour some honey in.
+Keep doing this layer by layer like a lasagna until it reaches near the top.
 We'll use some sugar on top as weight to keep the berries down.

 Then, close the lid.